 Naval Academy sail training craft must be commanded by individuals who have obtained their D-qualification.
-There are two levels, a D-CS or Coastal Skipper, and D-OS or Offshore Skipper.
-A D-CS typically acts as an Executive Officer (XO) or second in command for offshore passages.
-They can also command a vessel during short passages in inland or near-coastal waters.
-The D-OS commands an offshore capable sailboat during continuous offshore passages in unfamiliar waters in all conditions.
-VOST coaches, OSTS volunteer instructors, and Midshipmen may earn these qualifications through their respective programs.
+There are two levels, a Coastal Skipper (D-CS) , and Offshore Skipper (D-OS).
+A D-CS acts as the Executive Officer (XO) or second in command of the vessel, while the D-OS serves as the Commanding Officer (CO).
+OS coaches, CSTS volunteer instructors, and Midshipmen may earn these qualifications through their respective programs.

 D-CS Qual exam (Coastal Skipper - act as executive officer (XO) or second in command):

 - Logging time on the offshore sailing vessel

 - Specific skills must be signed off by your training instructor for each level of qualification.

 - The instructor and program director must recommend qualification.